LarisaDandu/kitMaker_eBits/README.md

 ## Help, notifications, and empty states

-The newer UI pieces are small but useful.

 `HelpTooltip` wraps a `?` icon and reveals guidance on hover or keyboard focus.
 It is used on metrics like components checked, components approved, total kits, progress, and pricing.

 `ConfirmDialog` is the modal used before destructive customer deletion.
 It receives labels and callbacks, so it is not tied to one feature.

 `UndoToast` is the recovery notification after a customer is deleted.
 It has one action button and one dismiss button.
-The timer logic is deliberately kept in the page, not in the toast, because the page owns the deleted customer state.
+The timer logic stays in the page, not in the toast, because the page owns the deleted customer state.

-`SortSelect` is a styled `<select>` that can be used by admin lists, product lists, and kit-builder pages.
-It keeps sorting controls visually consistent without hiding the actual sorting rules inside the component.
+`SortSelect` is a styled `<select>` used by admin lists, product lists, and kit-builder pages.
+The sorting rules still live in the page that owns the data.

 ## Styling